 SummaryTrained volunteers at Bega Hospital support inpatients with dementia and/or delirium by talking to them about past and current events; assisting with eating, drinking, and exercise; and participating in enjoyable activities such as playing cards.
 Volunteers communicate with nurses about any apparent patient needs and document patient activities and behaviors for inclusion in the medical record.
-Volunteers and staff believe the program has had a beneficial effect on patient outcomes, including nutrition and hydration status, safety, and emotional well-being.
-Although definitive evidence is not available, the program appears to have reduced patient falls but had no meaningful impact on length of stay, use of antipsychotic medications, or mortality.Moderate: The evidence consists of a prospective cohort study that compared patient falls, length of stay (LOS), use of antipsychotic medications, and mortality rates in a facility implementing the program to the same measures in a somewhat similar facility not implementing it (although this facility had a lower-risk patient population); other evidence includes post-implementation questionnaire feedback from staff and volunteers involved in the program.
+Volunteers and staff believe the program has benefited patient outcomes, including nutrition and hydration status, safety, and emotional well-being.
+Although definitive evidence is not available, the program appears to have reduced patient falls but has had no meaningful impact on length of stay, use of antipsychotic medications, or mortality.Moderate: The evidence consists of a prospective cohort study that compared patient falls, length of stay (LOS), use of antipsychotic medications, and mortality rates in a facility implementing the program with the same measures in a somewhat similar facility not implementing it (although this facility had a lower risk patient population); other evidence includes post-implementation questionnaire feedback from staff and volunteers involved in the program.

 Developing OrganizationsAlzheimer’s Australia New South Wales Dementia Advisory Service, Bega Valley New South Wales, Australia; Southern New South Wales Local Health Network, Australia

 Age > Aged adult (80 + years); Vulnerable Populations > Frail elderly; Rural populations; Age > Senior adult (65-79 years)